 This course is recommended for health care professionals, especially psychologists, counselors, social workers, addiction counselors, officers of the court, and nurses who seek knowledge about suicidal behavior in adolescents.
 It is appropriate for all levels of participants' knowledge.

-Discuss the relationship between body mass index and suicidal
+- Discuss the relationship between body mass index and suicidal thoughts and behaviors.

 All exam questions for the course are visible on this page for members of CE-Credit.com.

 If you're already a member, please sign in to see the exam questions for this and all other courses.